 READER INFORMATION

-Purpose Monitor and report on Performance Indicators at Northern Ireland

-Higher Education Institutions.

-Authors Kerry McColgan, Michael MacNeill, Conor Gallagher.
-Publication Date Thursday 13th February 2020 (Widening Participation) Thursday 27th February 2020 (Student Retention) Reporting Period Academic Years 2016/17 to 2018/19 Publication Issue 10 Statistical Quality Information detailed in this release has been quality assured with the Higher Education Statistics Authority (HESA) prior to release.
+Purpose Monitor and report on Performance Indicators at Northern Ireland Higher Education Institutions.
+Authors Conor Gallagher, Michael MacNeill, Kerry McColgan.
+Publication Date Thursday 11th February 2021 (Widening Participation) Wednesday 24th February 2021 (Student Retention) Reporting Period Academic Years 2017/18 to 2019/20 Publication Issue 11 Statistical Quality Information detailed in this release has been quality assured with the Higher Education Statistics Authority (HESA) prior to release.
 Target audience Department for the Economy (DfE), Directors of HE Institutions in Northern Ireland, Board members of HE institutions, educational professionals, academics, media and members of the public interested in the HE sector.

-Further copies from analyticalservices@economy-ni.gov.uk Internet address https://www.economy-ni.gov.uk/topics/statistics-and-economicresearch/higher-education-statistics Price Free Copyright This publication is Crown copyright and may be reproduced free of charge in any format or medium.
+Further copies from analyticalservices@economy-ni.gov.uk Internet address Higher Education Statistics and Research Internet address Price Higher Education Statistics and Research Free Price Free This publication is Crown copyright and may be reproduced free of charge in any format or medium.
+Any material used must be Price Copyright Free This publication is Crown copyright and may be reproduced free of charge in any format or medium.
 Any material used must be acknowledged, and the title of the publication specified.
-Feedback As we want to engage with users of our statistics, we invite you to feedback your comments on this publication to:
+As we want to engage with users of our statistics, we invite you to Price Copyright Free This publication is Crown copyright and may be reproduced free of charge in any format or medium.
+Any material used must be acknowledged, and the title of the publication specified.
+As we want to engage with users of our statistics, we invite you to feedback your comments on this publication to: Michael MacNeill - Michael.MacNeill@economy-ni.gov.uk

-Michael MacNeill - Michael.MacNeill@economy-ni.gov.uk (Tel: 028 90 2 57897) Kerry McColgan - Kerry.McColgan@economy-ni.gov.uk (Tel: 028 90 2 57753) Conor Gallagher - Conor.Gallagher@economy-ni.gov.uk (Tel: 028 90 2 57825) STATISTICS AND RESEARCH BRANCH (TERTIARY EDUCATION) Statistics and Research Branch (Tertiary Education) is responsible for the collection, quality assurance, analysis and publication of timely and accurate information derived from a wide range of statistical information returns supplied by the Higher Education Institutions (HEIs) and Further Education (FE) colleges across Northern Ireland (NI).
+STATISTICS AND RESEARCH BRANCH (TERTIARY EDUCATION)

+Statistics and Research Branch (Tertiary Education) is responsible for the collection, quality assurance, analysis and publication of timely and accurate information derived from a wide range of statistical information returns supplied by the Higher Education Institutions (HEIs) and Further Education (FE) colleges across Northern Ireland (NI).
 The Higher Education Statistics Agency (HESA) focuses on NI HEIs and NI domiciled students in attendance at any UK HEI.
 Statistical information is collected routinely from a variety of electronic individual level administrative systems.

 The Head of the Branch is the Principal Statistician, Brian French.
 The Branch aims to present information in a meaningful way and provide advice on its uses to customers in the DfE Committee, FE colleges, universities, Professional Advisory Groups, policy branches within the DfE, other educational organisations, academia, private sector organisations, charity/voluntary organisations, as well as the general public.

 The statistical information collected is used to contribute to major exercises, such as reporting on the performance of the Higher Education (HE) and FE sectors, other comparative performance exercises, target setting and monitoring, departmental research projects, development of service frameworks, as well as policy formulation and evaluation.
 In addition, the information is used in response to a high volume of Assembly questions and ad hoc queries each year.

 Information is disseminated through a number of key statistical publications, including: HE enrolments; HE qualifications; Destinations of leavers from Higher Education (DLHE); FE activity; and Essential Skills enrolments and outcomes.

-A detailed list of these publications is available from: Website: https://www.economy-ni.gov.uk/topics/statistics-and-economicresearch/higher-and-further-education-and-training-statistics INTRODUCTION What are Performance Indicators?
+A detailed list of these publications is available from:

+Website: Higher and further education and training statistics

+INTRODUCTION

+What are Performance Indicators?

 Performance Indicators are statistical indicators intended to offer an objective measure of how a HEI is performing.
 They are not 'league tables' and do not attempt to compare all HEIs against a 'gold standard' or against each other, but rather against sector 'benchmarks'.

 What are Benchmarks?